 You can donate an amount of money to charity.
 Or you can give your time to charity and become a volunteer.
 Check out volunteer jobs at:

-Another way to donate time to others is to share your wisdom and experience to educate others within your job field or in personal life as a mentor or coach.
-Check out The Mentor Network or Mentoring if you’re interested in becoming a mentor.
+Another way to donate time to others is to share your wisdom and experience to educate others within your job field or in your personal life as a mentor or coach.
+Check out The Mentor Network if you’re interested in becoming a mentor.

 If you’re looking forward to spending more time on your hobby in retirement, that can be a celebration on its own.
 You’ve worked hard to finally retire and spend your time the way you want it.
 And that feeling of freedom and control of your agenda is what retirement is all about.
 So spending time on a hobby can be your way to celebrate retirement.